 (Left to right) Terry Hunter, Dickey Russell and Gary Young Ohio; Gary Young, and me.
 May was a good guy, while Alexander was always getting us into trouble.
 He had a knack for making everything seem funny...so, he got away with most of his crimes.
 Gary was a very nice, easy-going country boy from Kentucky.
 I remember asking him many times what time it was and he would always look at the sun and, somehow, he'd be very close to the actual time.
 I remember people would say, "Young, where are you from?"
 His reply was always "Tucky!"
 He was always pleasant and most of the time he'd have a little grin on his face.
 The four of us did a Mediterranean cruise together.
 When we returned, we spent a total of about a year-and-a-half as a hapless group.
 Then, one day, Alexander and I were told we were going on another Mediterranean cruise.
-I don't know what for Nam.
+I don't know what happened to May, because I never heard | tank going off.
+Louis climbed back in the for Nam.

 Quite some time later, I heard that Young was killed in Nam.
 I heard bits and pieces, but I never knew the whole story.
-Not that long ago, I had the opportunity to talk to Gary's brother, Lynn.
-By the way, Lynn is also a Vietnam Marine tanker veteran.
+Not that long ago, I had the opportunity way, Lynn is also a Vietnam Marine tanker veteran.
 He told me to call Louis Ryle, because Louis was the driver on Gary's tank the day he was wounded.
 When I spoke to Louis, he told me that their tank was hit with an RPG.
 It penetrated the turret and seriously wounded Gary Young, the gunner, immediately.
 The RPG also struck a white phosphorus round inside of the tank and set it off.
 The exploding tank shell hit Louis in the back and his helmet was blown off.
 Now, he couldn't communicate with the rest of his crew and he didn't know what was going on.
 To make matters worse, the NVA had on USMC flak jackets and uniforms, so no one could recognize friend from foe. climbed Louis out of his driver's compartment and pulled Gary out of the tank with the help of some grunts.
 They then pulled out the tank commander, Gunnery Sergeant Tatum.
-As the tank was smoldering, the grunts worried about all the other 90mm ammunition in the happened to May, because I never heard | tank going off.
-Louis climbed back in the driver's seat and backed the burning tank off the berm.
+As the tank was smoldering, the grunts worried about all the other 90mm ammunition in the driver's seat and backed the burning tank off the berm.